 Welcome to Awards!

-The Fall 2021 Financial Assistance Profile application will be open
+The Winter 2022 Financial Assistance Profile application will be open from

 When it comes to paying for your education, investing in your future can be more affordable than you think.
 A Mohawk education is one of the most cost-effective means of acquiring the skills and knowledge you need to have a prosperous and rewarding career.